grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Reliable young people, anyway," said Percy.
 "Hey down there in the control room," she shouted through the hatch, "you can start the diesels."

 There was a moment more of the quiet of the water sloshing down the length of the hull pushed by the electric motors before the diesels deep in the belly of the _Prospect_ hissed, coughed, and fired.
 Black smoke streamed out behind the sail.
-The vibration of the engines carried up up through the deck and shook the soles of their feet.
+The vibration of the engines carried up through the deck and shook the soles of their feet.

 Hemi called down to ask for their new speed and to confirm the heading.
 He marked the answers down carefully on his ever-present clipboard.